Mission & Vision of the Vail Early College

-Vail Early College is a concurrent enrollment program within the Vail School District in partnership with Pima Community College East Campus.
-Through the Early College, Vail seniors from any of the Vail high schools (Andrada, Cienega, Empire and Vail Academy) can earn 20 or more college credit hours during their senior year.
-Students take all courses at the Pima Community College East Campus, this includes the required VEC high school courses (US Government, College Success, & the Senior Exit Project).
-It is possible for a Vail senior to complete their freshman year university coursework through this program.
+The Vail Early College is a concurrent enrollment program within the Vail School District in partnership with Pima Community College.
+Through the Vail Early College (VEC), seniors from any of the Vail high schools can earn 12 or more college credit hours during their senior year.
+Students take all courses at the Pima Community College East Campus, this includes the required VEC high school courses (Government, College Success, & the Senior Exit Project).
+It is even possible for a senior to complete their freshman year of university coursework through this program.